-- 17. The application fully describes existing, available, and tangible resources and services that are committed to the project, such as meeting space, equipment, supplies, curriculum, licenses, permits, etc. - 18.
-The application details a plan to obtain resources such as supplies, equipment, curriculum, licenses, permits, and contracted services needed to support successful project implementation. - 19.
-The application's narrative describes how milestone activities and the resulting outputs will be achieved to demonstrate a fully developed project implementation plan.

-- 20. The application provides a detailed recruitment, selection, and retention process for project participants. - 21.
-The application addresses project sustainability that should include identification of resources, staff, and/or partners that are necessary to ensure that the positive outcomes achieved by the project will be sustained. - 22.
+- 19. The application fully describes existing, available, and tangible resources and services that are committed to the project, such as meeting space, equipment, supplies, curriculum, licenses, permits, etc. - 20.
+The application details a plan to obtain resources such as supplies, equipment, curriculum, licenses, permits, and contracted services needed to support successful project implementation. - 21.
+The application's narrative describes how milestone activities and the resulting outputs will be achieved to demonstrate a fully developed project implementation plan. - 22.
+The application provides a detailed recruitment, selection, and retention process for project participants. - 23.
+The application addresses project sustainability that should include identification of resources, staff, and/or partners that are necessary to ensure that the positive outcomes achieved by the project will be sustained. - 24.
 The application appropriately cites potential obstacles and challenges to project implementation, such as staffing, partnerships, participant recruitment, or other issues that may impede progress.
-The application includes specific strategies that will be used to address these challenges.
+The application includes specific strategies that will be used to address these challenges. - 25.
+The application includes a plan for the preservation of the products of the Native American language project for the benefit of future generations of Native Americans, and also describe the opportunities to share language materials and methods with other Native American language communities.